What Is Collagen? Health Benefits and Different Types - Dr. Axe

 • Using protein powder made from bone broth in recipes.
 You can consume bone broth on its own or use it in all sorts of sweet and savory recipes depending on the type of product.

-• Taking collagen supplements.
-A collagen supplement can be found typically as hydrolyzed collagen, which helps form new collagen — this may take the form of collagen protein powder or collagen pills.
-When you hydrolyze collagen, collagen peptides become bioavailable.
+• Taking supplements.
+A supplement can be found typically as hydrolyzed collagen, which helps form new collagen — this may take the form of collagen protein powder or collagen pills.
+When you hydrolyze collagen, peptides become bioavailable.

-• Eating a well-rounded diet that helps increase absorption of the collagen peptides you may supplement with.
+• Eating a well-rounded diet that helps increase absorption of the peptides you may supplement with.

 The process can be found in bone broth: Bones are loaded with collagen, and as the bones simmer in broth during the cooking process that takes place over one to two days, the collagen slowly breaks down into gelatin.